Volunteer In Mozambique

 Safari Tents

 The mission has a campsite available for visitors use.
-It includes tent sites, a bathroom/shower facility with running water, an outdoors kitchen with a gas stove and gas refrigerator, and a lapa (thatched gathering area).
+It includes tent sites, a bathroom/shower facility with running water, an outdoors kitchen with a gas stove and refrigerator, and a lapa (thatched gathering area).
 There are several safari type style tents that are well constructed with sealed flooring and mosquito netting.
-Blankets can be provided for groups of four or less however all visitors are requested to bring their own bedding.
-Larger groups will need to bring their own sleeping bags.
-We do offer pillows for visitors’ use.

 Cottages

-The mission has two one bedroom, one bathroom cottages that may or may not be available depending on the season.
+The mission has two one bedroom, one bathroom cottages that may or may not be available depending on the season and bookings.

 Please consult the Short Term Policy Manual for details on what to bring.